Charles-Auguste/Monopoly/README.md

 Our project was to build a fully functional and good-looking game of Monopoly.

 ### The repository is made of :
-- A python package (monopoly) that contains the main classes of the game :
+- A python package (board_game) that contains the main classes of the game :
   - Board
   - Player
   - Property